control-toolbox/CTBenchmarks.jl/README.md

 ## Description

 This project is a tool to compare the performance of two optimal control solvers : `JuMP` and `OptimalControl`.
 The comparison is done on different problems.
 The goal is to evaluate the performance of OptimalControl in terms of speed and accuracy.
-It aims also to identify the limitations of OptimalControl and to propose some improvements.
+It also aims to identify the limitations of OptimalControl and to propose some improvements.

 ## Getting Started

-For this project, you need to have the following packages installed :
+For this project, you need to have the following packages installed:
 1. Models
     - [JuMP](https://jump.dev/JuMP.jl/stable/)
     - [OptimalControl](https://control-toolbox.org/OptimalControl.jl/stable/)